a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - John J. McDermott (ed.), *Josiah Royce, Basic Writings (Vol 1 & 2)*
 - John Clendenning (ed.), *The Letters of Josiah Royce*

-**Grammar**
+- **Grammar**
 - Randolph Quirk , Sidney Greenbaum, Geoffrey Leech, Jan Svartvik, *A Comprehensive Grammar of the English Language**

+- **Books about Doing Mathematics (and History of Math)**
+- George Polya, *Mathematics and Plausible Reasoning, vol I & II*
+- George Polya, *How to Solve It: A New Aspect of Mathematical Method*
+- David Foster Wallace, *Everything and More: A Compact History of Infinity*
+- Davis, Philip J., and Reuben Hersh, *The Mathematical Experience*
+- George Lakoff and Rafael Núñez, *Where Mathematics Comes From*
+- John Randolph Lucas, *The Conceptual Roots of Mathematics*
+- Saunders Mac Lane, 1986 *Mathematics: Form and Function*

 - **Mathematics**
 - history of mathematics, number, quantity, discrete, continuous, measure, ...
-- George Polya, *Mathematics and Plausible Reasoning, vol I & II*
 - history of computation, qualitative computation???, discrete computation, analog/real computation, ...
 - Kinsolving, *Set Theory and the Number Systems*
-- David Foster Wallace, *Everything and More: A Compact History of Infinity*
 - Bill Shillito, Introduction to Higher Mathematics (lecture course) - https://www.youtube.com/playlist?list=PLZzHxk_TPOStgPtqRZ6KzmkUQBQ8TSWVX
 - Bertrand Russell, *Introduction to Mathematical Philosophy* (Dover)
 - Richard Hammock, *Book of Proof*, Third Edition